This post may contain affiliate links. Please see my disclosure policy for details.

 Like most stone circles, these were built around the sun and many archaeologists believe that these were used to praise the sun on the solstice and equinox.
 A tradition that stills runs today in the UK and I usually celebrate each year!

-Considerable time and effort was made to make sure the alignment of the stones was based on sunrises and sunsets.
+Considerable time and effort were made to make sure the alignment of the stones was based on sunrises and sunsets.

 Only one or two people were buried in each tomb, so, they would have been very important indeed like a chief.